estuary/flow/site/docs/reference/authentication.md

 # Authorizing users and authenticating with Flow

-Read, write, and admin capabilities over Flow catalogs and the [collections](../concepts/collections.md) that comprise them are granted to Flow users through **roles**.
+Read, write, and admin capabilities over Flow catalogs and the [collections](../concepts/collections.md) that comprise them are granted to Flow users through **capabilities**.

-Roles are granted in terms of **prefixes** within the Flow [namespace](../concepts/README.md#namespace).
+Capabilities are granted in terms of **prefixes** within the Flow [namespace](../concepts/README.md#namespace).
 By default, each organization has a unique top-level prefix.
 For example, if you worked for Acme Co, your assigned organization prefix would be `acmeCo/`.
 You may further divide your namespace however you'd like; for example `acmeCo/anvils` and `acmeCo/roadrunners`.
-When you name a collection, you can customize the prefix, and roles can be configured at any prefix level.
+When you name a collection, you can customize the prefix, and capabilities can be configured at any prefix level.
 This allows you to flexibly control access to your Flow data.

-The available roles are:
+The available capabilities are:

 * **`read`**: Allows the subject to read data from collections of the given prefix.

 * **`write`**: Allows the subject to read and write data from collections of the given prefix.

-* **`admin`**: Allows the subject to read and write data from collections of the given prefix, and to manage storage mappings, catalog specifications, and role grants within the prefix.
+* **`admin`**: Allows the subject to read and write data from collections of the given prefix, and to manage storage mappings, catalog specifications, and capability grants within the prefix.
-The admin role also inherits roles granted to the prefix, as discussed below.
+The admin capability also inherits capabilities granted to the prefix, as discussed below.

-## Subjects, objects, and inherited roles
+## Subjects, objects, and inherited capabilities

-The entity to which you grant a role is called the **subject**, and the entity over which access is granted is called the **object**.
+The entity to which you grant a capability is called the **subject**, and the entity over which access is granted is called the **object**.
 The subject can be either a user or a prefix, and the object is always a prefix.
-This allows subjects to inherit nested roles, so long as they are granted the `admin` role.
+This allows subjects to inherit nested capabilities, so long as they are granted `admin`.

 For example, user X of Acme Co has admin access to the `acmeCo/` prefix, and user Y has write access.
 A third party has granted `acmeCo/` read access to shared data at `outside-org/acmeCo-share/`.